Practical Training for ATTs

 - TB test at least 500 cattle (maximum to be submitted from one farm is 100)

-- TB test on at least 10 different farms
+- TB test on at least ten different farms

-- see at least 80 reactions to the TB test (this must include a minimum of 30 circumscribed reactions and 30 reactions with some oedema).
-You may count reactions which you have seen, felt and measured even if they are from a test being undertaken by another ATT or OV.
-A minimum of 15 of each type of reaction must have been independently identified and correctly recorded in tests carried out by the ATT
+- see at least 80 reactions to the TB test (this must include a minimum of 20 circumscribed reactions and 20 reactions with some oedema).
+You may count reactions which you have seen, felt and measured even if they are from a test being undertaken by another ATT or OV

-- upload case logs which evidence the TB tests you have completed
+- upload case logs that evidence the TB tests you have completed

 When you have completed all the above requirements your AVS must sign you off on the database.
 You are then eligible for a Practical Assessment, which will be the final part of your training.